Slashdot Asks: Have Smartphones Destroyed a Generation?

 (And screen time was a concern before smartphones and tablets.
 And it should remain a concern. )

-Screen time and focus (Score:2)
+Screen time and focus (Score:3)

 The parents spend 8 hours of a workday in front of desktop computers, and then complain when their kids spend more than 2 hours with a tablet.
 I'm not sure if all of that adult work is more important, but perhaps there's more to screen time than a single number.

 I'm pretty sensitive to interruptions, so something like Facebook in my pocket would totally ruin me.
 This IMHO is what separates today's tech from the video games and movies of past -- constant presence and lack of focus.
-When I do stuff on a com
+When I do stuff on a computer, I like to focus on it, and when I go out I'll leave it home.
+(Some of my best programming takes place while walking.)
+In "social" media and "smart"phones, I see a culture of interruptions and multitasking, neither of which are good for getting anything important or interesting done.

 Slashvertisement (Score:2)